Szpi/IniWrapper/README.md

 If you find any bug or come up with an idea how to make this library better, feel free to raise an issue.

+## Generate configuration class with ease
+If you already have ini file you can use [IniWrapper.ConfigurationGenerator](https://github.com/Szpi/IniWrapper.ConfigurationGenerator) console application to automatically generate classes for you.

 ## Quick start
 ### Loading configuration